ricqosu/IntroduceStudent/README.md

 - [ ] 1.
 User can tap a button to change the color of the background view
 - [ ] 3.
 User can select on additional buttons that provide more info about the user.
 Example: more textfields, a different alert box, etc.
 - [x] 4.
 Any stylistic changes that are not default options <!--- I added placeholder text for the textbox where the user can enter the first, last, and school name.
+I bolded the labels for "First", "Last", "School", "Pets", and "More Pets?".
 I also added a background color to the "Introduce Student" button. -->